 The use of devices for distributed processing is embodied in the concept of edge computing, which shifts the processing load to the devices themselves before the data is sent to the servers.
-Edge computing optimizes performance and storage by reducing the need for data flowing through networks, reducing computing and processing costs, especially cloud storage, bandwidth and processing expenses.
+Edge computing optimizes performance and storage by reducing the need for data to flow through networks, reducing computing and processing costs, especially cloud storage, bandwidth and processing expenses.
 Edge computing helps to speed up data analysis and provides faster responses to the user.

 Some industries are challenged in their use of cloud infrastructure due to regulatory or technical limitations.
-Heavily regulated industries -- such as healthcare, financial services and government -- have restrictions that prevent the use of public cloud infrastructure.
+For example, heavily regulated industries -- such as healthcare, financial services and government -- have restrictions that prevent the use of public cloud infrastructure.
 As such, in the past decade, cloud providers have developed ways to provide more regulatory-friendly infrastructure as well as hybrid approaches that combine aspects of third-party cloud systems with on-premises computing and storage to meet critical infrastructure needs.
 The evolution of both public cloud and hybrid cloud infrastructures will no doubt progress as organizations seek the economic and technical advantages of cloud computing.

 In addition to innovations in cloud storage and processing, enterprises are shifting toward new data architecture approaches that allow them to handle the variety, veracity and volume challenges of big data.
 Rather than trying to centralize data storage in a data warehouse that requires complex and time-intensive data extraction, transformation and loading, enterprises are evolving the concept of the data lake.
-Data lakes store structured and unstructured data in their native format.
+Data lakes store structured and unstructured data sets in their native format.
 This approach shifts the responsibility of transformation and processing to end points that have different data needs.
 The data lake can also provide shared services for data analysis and processing.

-Enterprises are realizing improvements in big data analytics and processing.
 With the vast amount of data being generated, traditional analytics approaches are challenged because they're not easily automated for data analysis at scale.
 Distributed processing technologies, especially those promoted by open source platforms such as Hadoop and Spark, enable organizations to process petabytes of information at rapid speed.
 Machine learning and AI systems allow them to more easily spot patterns, detect anomalies and make predictions than they could before.
 Enterprises are using big data analytics technologies to optimize their business intelligence and analytics initiatives, moving past slow reporting tools dependent on data warehouse technology to more intelligent, responsive applications that enable greater visibility into customer behavior, business processes and overall operations.

-Indeed, with the help of AI and machine learning, companies are using their big data to provide deeper customer support through intelligent chatbots and more personalized interactions without requiring significant increases in customer support staff.
-These AI-enabled systems are able to collect and analyze vast amounts of information about their customers and users, especially when paired with a data lake strategy that can aggregate a wide range of information across many sources.
+Indeed, with the help of AI and machine learning, companies are using their big data environments to provide deeper customer support through intelligent chatbots and more personalized interactions without requiring significant increases in customer support staff.
+These AI-enabled systems are able to collect and analyze vast amounts of information about customers and users, especially when paired with a data lake strategy that can aggregate a wide range of information across many sources.

-These big data trends make working in the big data space an exciting place to be in 2021 and no doubt through the foreseeable future.
+Collectively, these big data trends make working in the big data space an exciting place to be in 2021 and no doubt through the foreseeable future.